paras42/Hello_World_Deep_Learning/README.md

 We hope that this tutorial will spark interest and provide a basic starting point for those interested in machine learning in regard to medical imaging.

-A Jupyter ipython notebook is provided called "hello_world_deep_learning.ipynb"
+A Jupyter ipython notebook is provided called "HelloWorldDeepLearning.ipynb"

 We provide 75 images, 38 are chest X-rays, and 37 are abdominal X-rays.
 These de-identified PNGs obtained from openI, https://openi.nlm.nih.gov/, a searchable online repository of medical images from published PubMed Central articles